lewissbaker/cppcoro/README.md

 Ensure Python 2.7 interpreter is in your PATH and available as 'python'.

-Ensure Visual Studio 2015 Update 3 is installed.
+Ensure either Visual Studio 2015 Update 3 or Visual Studio 2017 is installed.

 ## Building from the command-line